kovasap/mod_rng_free/README.md

 A Battle Brothers mod that removes hit chances from combat.

+## Goals

+Battle brothers is a game that heavily relies on RNG in combat.
+I'm not sure what the developers had in mind exactly when they choose to design the game this way, but from my time playing I see the following effects:

+ 1. Combat can be very tense when you have a brother in a bad position and a single hit could kill him.
+    Every dice roll feels very exciting in this situation.
+ 2. The game sometimes rewards the player when they make bad decisions, and sometimes punishes the player when they play perfectly.
+     - This, in addition to the opacity of the game mechanics in general, artificially extends ("pads") the amount of time it takes to master the game.
+       In other words, the game gives a pretty noisy feedback signal to the player.
+This can be seen as a pro or a con.
+ 3. Perks/builds that increase effective HP (e.g. colossus) are extremely important to buffer against the worst case scenario.
+ 4. Matk/Mdef are extremely valuable stats.
+ 5. Early game can feel particularly random, and you can expect to lose many bros early on regardless of your skill level.

+In reflecting on these points, I started wondering how the game would feel if combat was more deterministic.
+Would it start feeling boring?
+Or would it instead simply feel less frustrating?
+This mod is the experiment I'm using to find out.

 ## Changes

 All attacks have a 100% chance to hit, but their damage is scaled by what was